cloudmesh-community/book/chapters/updates.md

 for a complete list of changes in reverse chronological order

-* Jan 23, 2019: Separated the REST md file inte seveal files so we can reorder them and start with OpenAPI instead of restful or eve.

 * Jan 23, 2019: Changed the cloud links to view only instead of going directly into the editor.
+Separated the REST md file inte seveal files so we can reorder them and start with OpenAPI instead of restful or eve.

 * Jan 21, 2019: Added gitissues separated by labels.